-The OCRF Partners in Science Program enables donors to select and sponsor OCRF-funded scientists based on criteria such as geographic location, specific institution, or area of study.
-Sponsored researchers are selected by the donor after members of the OCRF Scientific Advisory Committee (SAC) have conducted a peer-review of all the submitted applications and have recommend the top grants for funding to the Board of Directors, who in turn vote on the grants for final approval.
-The program enables the donor to select from the most promising, cutting-edge proposals in ovarian cancer research, while having OCRF program staff oversee the mechanics of the entire grantmaking process.
+The OCRFA Partners in Science Program enables donors to select and sponsor OCRFA-funded scientists based on criteria such as geographic location, specific institution, or area of study.
+Sponsored researchers are selected by the donor after members of the OCRFA Scientific Advisory Committee (SAC) have conducted a peer-review of all the submitted applications and have recommend the top grants for funding to the Board of Directors, who in turn vote on the grants for final approval.
+The program enables the donor to select from the most promising, cutting-edge proposals in ovarian cancer research, while having OCRFA program staff oversee the mechanics of the entire grantmaking process.
 The minimum financial contribution for participation in Partners in Science is $20,000.

-To learn more about becoming an OCRF Partner in Science, or about specific naming opportunities, please contact Jon Zeidman, Director of Development, at 212-268-1002 or firstname.lastname@example.org.
+To learn more about becoming an OCRFA Partner in Science, or about specific naming opportunities, please contact Jon Zeidman, Director of Development, at 212-268-1002 or firstname.lastname@example.org.

 How are Partners in Science Selected?

 Working in conjunction with OCRFA staff, the donor may review grantees for selection, based on specific criteria.
 The donor may elect to review the researcher’s documents such as summary of the projects, abstracts, or the submitted proposals.
 If the grantee has been previously funded, the donor may also review prior work and progress reports.
 Depending on the sponsored amount, a donor may select any combination of investigators to sponsor, or may sponsor a portion of an investigator’s project.
 The information provided for selection can be as detailed or as simplified as the donor chooses.